 And then… When the time comes…

-Do NOT allow your fear to talk you out of it.
-If you feel uncomfortable about going, check-in with yourself, and ask why.
+If you feel uncomfortable about going, check in with yourself, and ask why.
 Is it because you’d just rather stay home because you feel insecure or awkward?
 Or are you truly overwhelmed with the things you need to do and possibly overbooked yourself?

 Your mind perceives the unknown to be potentially threatening so it tries to keep you the “safest” it can by convincing you not to do anything outside of your immediate comfort zone.
 We know that we can’t grow (or do much of anything besides watching our favorite Netflix shows over again) when we stay in our comfort zone.
 We also know that sometimes social gatherings are not necessarily in our comfort zone, but they also aren’t a threat either.
 Convincing your brain to let you do the thing might be hard, but it is worth it most of the time!